The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: The natural quotient

-\item This follows from point (2), and from the fact that $\Gnr$ is the precisely the subgroup of $\Snr$ consisting of the homeomorphisms that are representable by transducers with representative cores which act as the identity. \end{enumerate}
+This follows from Remark \ref{rem:productEquivalence}, and from the fact that $\Gnr$ is precisely the subgroup of $\Bnr$ consisting of the homeomorphisms that are representable by transducers with representative cores which act as the identity.